joshbegley/nyt-latest/README.md

 https://nytimes.com/interactive/2022/08/04/well/live/04HealthQuiz-08042022.html?searchResultPosition=2

 **The I.R.S. says new funding won’t mean more audits for middle-income Americans.**\
-`If it is given an additional $80 billion, the agency said the money was expected to go toward efforts to crack down on wealthy tax evaders and to modernize its technology.`\
+`If it is given an additional $80 billion, the agency said, the money is expected to go toward efforts to crack down on wealthy tax evaders and to modernize its technology.`\
 https://nytimes.com/2022/08/04/business/irs-audits-funding-congress.html?searchResultPosition=3

 **How Much Watching Time Do You Have This Weekend?**\